-Contingent consideration, resulting from asset combinations, is valued at fair value at the acquisition date as part of the asset acquisition.
+Contingent consideration, resulting from asset acquisitions, is valued at fair value at the acquisition date as part of the asset acquisition.
 When the contingent consideration meets the definition of a financial liability, it is subsequently remeasured to fair value at each reporting date.
 The determination of the fair value is based on discounted cash flows.
-The key assumptions take into consideration the discount factor (see Note 8 for details).
+The key assumptions take into consideration the estimated discount factor, milestone commencement date (see Note 8 for details).

-As part of the accounting for the acquisition of Kinross "White Gold Properties, contingent consideration was recognized at fair value the acquisition date and remeasured based on fair value at each reporting date.
+As part of the accounting for the acquisition of Kinross White Gold Properties, contingent consideration was recognized at fair value the acquisition date and remeasured based on fair value at each reporting date.
 Future developments may require further revisions to the estimate.
 The maximum consideration to be paid is \$15,000,000.
 The contingent consideration is classified as other financial liability.